 3. Filter Out Suspicious IPs

-IP blacklisting is one of the oldest but most effective tactics.
-Once you detect abuse from certain IPs or regions, automatically block future clicks from them using server-side rules or your link platform.
+IP blacklisting is effective for blocking repeat offenders.
+Once you detect abuse from specific IPs or regions, block future clicks using server-side rules or your link platform’s settings.
+In 2024, 35% of fraudulent clicks came from known VPN networks (Source: Fraud Blocker).

 4. Leverage Google Ads IP Exclusions